Skip to Main Content

 Brunch:

-We will board a motor coach and make our way to the celebrated Court of Two Sisters.
-This morning we will settle in for a true New Orleans delight, the Jazz brunch.
-The elaborate buffet offers tasty hot and cold New Orleans favorites from eggs any style to Creole jambalaya, grits and grillades, gumbo, classic desserts, and much more.
-Coffee, tea, and water are included, other beverages are available for purchase.
-Tap your toes to the music of the restaurant’s resident Jazz trio.
+We will board a motorcoach and make our way to the celebrated Court of Two Sisters.
+We will settle in for a true New Orleans delight, the jazz brunch, offering tasty hot and cold New Orleans favorites from eggs any style to Creole jambalaya, grits and grillades, gumbo, classic desserts, and much more.
+Tap your toes to the music of the restaurant’s resident jazz trio.
 Enjoy this final dining and musical experience with a broader and deeper understanding and appreciation of our city, the one and only New Orleans.
-Please note that the jazz brunch will occur between 9:00-10:30 AM.
-We will then take our motor coach back to the hotel.
-We have a late hotel check-out at noon.
-(Their standard check-out is 11:00 AM).
-Please plan you flights accordingly.
+Please note that the jazz brunch will occur between 9:00-10:30 a.m.
+We will then take our motorcoach back to the hotel.
+We have a late hotel check-out at Noon.
+(Their standard check-out is 11:00 a.m.)
+Please plan your flights accordingly.
 This concludes our program.
+If you are returning home, safe travels.
+If you are staying on independently, have a wonderful time.
+If you are transferring to another Road Scholar program, detailed instructions are included in your Information Packet for that program.
 We hope you enjoy Road Scholar learning adventures and look forward to having you on rewarding programs in the future.
-Please join our Facebook page and share photos of your program.
-Visit us at www.facebook.com/rsadventures.
-Best wishes for all your journeys back home!
+Don’t forget to like our Facebook page and follow us on Instagram.
+Best wishes for all your journeys!

 Please select a day to update the map